 The Elkhart County Park and Recreation Board was also the recipient of a LARE grant to help study the possible removal or alteration of the two low head dams located within the River Preserve County Park.
-We are presently work on funding opportunities with the IDNR to help open up the river for aquatic species and recreation.
+The Department is presently work on funding opportunities with the IDNR to help open up the river for aquatic species and recreation.